aarcThom/personalNotes/data_science_ML/04_conda_tensorflow_setup.md

 * Installer Type = deb(network) (local is also fine but you'll just have to delete the installer file afterwards)

 Make sure that you are installing this outside of a Conda environment.
 This is a WSL2 wide install.

 ---

+### Create a Conda environment for your TensorFlow project

+Follow the steps in the *miniconda_setup* notes.

+---